SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

 // TODO: Image example of powerset lattice

 When we will later characterize the solutions of a system of fixpoint equations it will be convenient to consider a basis of the lattice involved.
-Intuitively a basis allows to express any element of a lattice as a join of all the basis elements that are under the given element.
+Intuitively a basis is a subset of elements which allows to express any other element of as a join.

 #definition("basis")[
   Let $(L, sub)$ be a lattice.
 A basis is a subset $B_L subset.eq L$ such that all elements of $L$ can be defined by joining subsets of the basis, that is $forall l in L. l = join { b in B_L | b sub l }$.